djpasseyjr/graphinference/README.md

 pip3 install .
 ```

-## Uninstall
+## Uninstall and Delete

-If you initialized the virtual environment inside of this repository, then deleting this repository will delete the code here along with all of the locally installed dependencies.
+If you initialized the virtual environment inside of this repository, then deleting this repository will delete the code here along with all of the locally installed python packages.

-However, if you created your virtual environment outside the repo, when you are done with this software, you can simply delete the virtual environment with `rm`. i.e.
 ```
 deactivate
 rm -rd path/to/graphinf_venv